-After the formalized invitation by the MDH-Viçosa and the researchers in charge of the study, 128 FHS professionals - of the 136 informed by the MDH-Viçosa - agreed to participate in the $I^{st}$ Training Workshop on Bioethics and Primary Health Care.
+After the formalized invitation by the MDH-Viçosa and the researchers in charge of the study, 128 FHS professionals - of the 136 informed by the MDH-Viçosa - agreed to participate in the Ist Training Workshop on Bioethics and Primary Health Care.
 The TWB-PHC also had two professionals (a doctor and a nutritionist) as guests, totalizing 130 participants.
 The data is presented briefly in Table 1.
 Accordingly, for operational reasons - in other to maintain a contingent number of people for activities held in the FHS clinics in the city - we chose to divide the total number of participants into two groups, with 64 professionals each.
 Therefore, six meetings, with duration of four hours were held, one per week, over the months of November and December 2013, with three meetings per group (12 hours of activities), as shown in Chart 3.

 Chart 3.
-Distribution of the activities of the 1st Training Workshop of n Bioethics and Primary Health Care
+Distribution of the activities of the 1st Training Workshop on Bioethics and Primary

-1° GROUP OF PARTICIPANTS (N = 65 $\rightarrow$ 64 FHS professionals + 1 guest) 1° moment 2° moment 3° moment (1) Dialogue exhibition, (2) Movie exhibition 'SiCKO' and (3) Problematizing the movie (1st stage) (1) Problematizing the movie (2nd stage), (2) Movie exhibition 'Goodbye Lenin!' and (3) Preparation for the simulated jury (1) Simulated jury presentation, (2) Discussion of the problem situation and (3) Closing / final evaluation Hourly Load = 4 hours Hourly Load $=$ 4 hours Hourly Load = 4 hours $2^{\circ}$ GROUP OF PARTICIPANTS (N = 65 $\rightarrow$ 64 FHS professionals + 1 guest) 1° moment 2° moment 3° moment (1) Dialogue exhibition, (2)Movie exhibition 'SiCKO'and (3) Problematizing the movie (1st stage) (1) Problematizing the film (2nd stage), (2) Movie exhibition 'Goodbye Lenin!' and (3) Preparation for the simulated jury (1) Simulated jury presentation, (2) Discussion of the problem situation and (3) Closing / final evaluation Hourly Load = 4 hours Hourly Load $= 4$ hours Hourly Load = 4 hours TOTAL WORKLOAD PER GROUP = 12 hours activities.
-Nurses are the second most representative group of professionals in the study, followed by nursing technicians.
+1° GROUP OF PARTICIPANTS (N = $65 \rightarrow 64$ FHS professionals + 1 guest) 1° moment 2° moment 3° moment (1) Dialogue exhibition, (2) (1) Problematizing the movie (1) Simulated jury Movie exhibition 'SiCKO' (2nd stage), (2) Movie presentation, (2) Discussion and (3) Problematizing the exhibition 'Goodbye Lenin!' of the problem situation and movie (1st stage) and (3) Preparation for the (3) Closing / final evaluation simulated jury Hourly Load = 4 hours Hourly Load = 4 hours Hourly Load = 4 hours 2° GROUP OF PARTICIPANTS (N = 65 → 64 FHS professionals + 1 guest) 1° moment 2° moment 3° moment (1) Dialogue exhibition, (2) (1) Problematizing the film (1) Simulated jury Movie exhibition 'SiCKO' (2nd stage), (2) Movie presentation, (2) Discussion and (3) Problematizing the exhibition 'Goodbye Lenin!' of the problem situation and movie (1st stage) and (3) Preparation for the (3) Closing / final evaluation simulated jury Hourly Load = 4 hours Hourly Load = 4 hours Hourly Load = 4 hours TOTAL WORKLOAD PER GROUP = 12 hours

 The participants' distribution according to gender is described in Table 2.
 The participants are in most female (90%).
-Most participants were community health agents, which is justified by the huge number of these health professionals in the FHS as well as their significant adherence to
+Most participants were community health agents, which is justified by the huge number of these health professionals in the FHS as well as their significant adherence to activities.
+Nurses are the second most representative group of professionals in the study, followed by nursing technicians.